daviderigamonti/Interpreting-LLMs/Resources/Slot 2/InTraVisTo/Notes.md

     - Give the possibility to switch between the two representations

 - Interface changes
-    - Smaller words or on intermediate/attention/ffnn (not main layers)
+    - Smaller words on intermediate/attention/ffnn (not main layers)
         - Give the possibility to remove them by using a flag
     - Embedding selection popup
         - Change "Insert your embedding" to "Embedding to change"